 Every trial has a set of strict guidelines about who can take part and who should not be included.
 These are called eligibility criteria and they make sure that trials include the sort of people who may benefit from the treatment.

-Inclusion criteria determine who can take part; some trials only include people in a certain age group or at a particular stage of their illness
+Inclusion criteria determine who can take part; some trials only include people in a certain age group or at a particular stage of their illness.

 Exclusion criteria state who cannot take part.
-For example, many drug trials do not allow pregnant women to take part as there may be a risk to the unborn baby
+For example, many drug trials do not allow pregnant women to take part as there may be a risk to the unborn baby.

 Before you start a trial you may have to have to some extra tests to see if you are eligible or to make sure that you are not likely to be at risk of being harmed by the treatments being tested.
 These screening tests could include having a scan or a set of blood tests.
+None of these tests or procedures can take place until you have given informed consent by signing the consent form.